Made with

 What is a process flow diagram?

-Answer: A type of flowchart used to represent operational processes.
+Answer: A process flow diagram is a type of flowchart used to represent operational processes, task sequences, and decision points in a structured visual form.

 What is a swimlane flowchart?